 The CIU implemented a trainer instructor program in order to train internal CI members.
-Two members currently maintain instructor certification for the department.
+Two members currently maintain National Training Center (NTC) instructor certifications in Investigative Safety Analysis and New Entrant Safety Audit for the Department.
 All members in the CIU maintain certification standards for CVSA Parts A and B, General Hazardous Materials, Cargo Tank, Compliance Investigation and New Entrant Safety Audit.
 Some members maintain the Passenger Vehicle Inspection certification, as needed by the department.
 The Department conducts in-service training routinely and will implement CSA phasing training as it is offered.